Barbizon: Journey to Impressionism

 Signed lower left.
 Dedicated to Emile Zola on back lower stretcher bar.

-Chaigneau’s painting is also a reminder that the essence of France was to be found in both in the soil and in her traditional devotion to the Catholic church, and paintings of these subjects graced the Paris Salon throughout the late nineteenth and early twentieth centuries.
+Chaigneau’s painting is also a reminder that the essence of and early twentieth centuries.
 American audiences found Chaigneau’s work especially appealing.
 The highest kind of art, the correspondent for the New York Times wrote in 1890, was religious art, not the institutional religious art of old Europe with is saints and virgins but an art that reflects homespun independence, dignity in labor and a veneration of rural life, values that resonated with American sensibilities.
 Chaigneau’s landscape is exceptional not least because it was dedicated to the French art critic Emile Zola.
 Throughout his career, Zola championed the cause of artists of independent spirit – not least Manet and members of the Impressionist circle - and was a keen art collector.
-In Chaigneau’s painting we see the durability of the Barbizon tradition, a tradition recognized abroad and, not least, by one of France’s greatest art critics.
+In Chaigneau’s painting we see the durability of the Barbizon tradition, a tradition recognized abroad and, not least, by one of

 Narcisse Virgile Diaz de la Pena